openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/security-in-devops.md

 Open file share --> Plaintext test credentials --> Dev box with test account as local admin --> Mimikatz credential dump --> Dev's credentials --> Repeat

 Also, Windows helps out the attacker quite a bit here by helping them figure out which machines they can get into.
-They can query SAM (Windows Security Access Manager) remotely via SAM-Rremote (SAMR) protocol.
+They can query SAM (Windows Security Access Manager) remotely via SAM-Remote (SAMR) protocol.
 This builds a list of machines and their local admin group memberships which can be used to build an attack graph from compromised account/machine to target.

 This drives home an important point: _"Defenders think in lists.
 Attackers think in graphs.
 As long as this is true, attackers win"_ - John Lambert (MSTIC).
 Attackers are trying to get to an end result, they don't care how they get there.

 ## Kalypso for security monitoring

+Kalypso is a service that you can think of as a scheduler.
+It's running queries in Azure Log Analytics (every 5 minutes, for us) that you're expecting to come up with zero results every time.
+For example, if you were able to remotely exploit a bug in anything, and part of that exploit is running encoded Powershell so you can get a foot in the door, now you have a backdoor running.
+We've set that up in Kalypso, to detect an instance of powershell running and we get an alert.

+Kalypso isn't something that we ship yet, but is something that you can create your own.
+We are talking to the Application Insights team to make it a product and we hope that happens.

 ## Lessons learned

+### Red vs. Blue

+* Red vs. Blue completely changes the culture around how attacks are monitored, caught, and handled
+* The exercise keeps security closer to the top of the minds of developers and managers

+### Phishing

+* Phishing is **very** effective for attackers
+* Limit production access and require Two Factor Authentication (2FA) challenge

+### Engineering system

+* Control of the engineering system leads to control of everything
+* Strictly control build/RM agent, queue, pool, and definition access

+### Defense in depth

+* Make it harder for attackers.
+Slow them down.
+(For example, disabling SAMR enumeration)
+* Every boundary they have to breach is another opportunity to catch them

+### Don't ever cross trust realms

+* Production environments should never trust anything in Test environments